As developers, we strive to create web applications that are not only functional but also captivating. We yearn to build

 Scenario 1: With Turbo Drive

-1. Go to the Network tab and choose XHR to filter AJAX requests.
-You should see the requests made by Turbo Drive.
+to filter AJAX requests.
+You should see the requests made by Turbo Drive. - Click on

 Scenario 2: Without Turbo Drive

-1. Restart the server and go to the Network tab to see the requests made without Turbo Drive.
+tab to see the requests made without Turbo Drive. - Click on

 So you can see the difference between the requests made with and without Turbo Drive.
 Turbo Drive makes the navigation faster and seamless by fetching the content via AJAX request and replacing the body content without a full page reload whereas without Turbo Drive, the page reloads completely.